 Betterment

 Betterment happens when repairs or replacements improve your property beyond its pre-loss condition.
 You pay for the betterment portion.
-For example, if your old roof is replaced with newer materials, you might pay the difference in value.
+For example, if your worn tires are replaced with new ones after an accident, you pay for the improved value beyond what your old tires were worth.

 Bodily Injury Liability